wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 .. image:: images/robot-battery/broken-terminal.png
   :alt: One terminal of an FRC battery fully detached from the battery.

-Dropping the batteries can bend the internal plates and cause performance issues, create bulges, or in the worst case - crack the battery case open.
+Dropping the batteries can bend the internal plates and cause performance issues, create bulges, or even crack the battery case open.
 While we do use AGM technology for safety, when a cell is punctured it may still leak a small amount of battery acid.
 This is one of the reasons FIRST recommends teams have a battery spill kit available.

-Finally, certain older battery chargers without "maintenance mode" features can *overcharge* the battery, resulting in boiling off some of the battery acid - another reason for a spill kit.
+Finally, certain older battery chargers without "maintenance mode" features can *overcharge* the battery, resulting in boiling off some of the battery acid.

 .. image:: images/robot-battery/boiled.jpg
   :alt: An FRC battery that was boiled by a high current dumb charger.